puremourning/vimspector/docs/configuration.md

 ### Docker Example

-This example uses vimspector to remotely launch or attach to a docker container port.
+This example uses Vimspector to remotely launch or attach to a docker container port.

 ``` json